theBowja/genshin-db/examples/examples.md

   'Domain of Blessing: Dance of Steel III',
   'Domain of Blessing: Dance of Steel IV',
   'Domain of Blessing: Dance of Steel V',
-  'Domain of Blessing: Elegaic Rime I',
+  'Domain of Blessing: Elegiac Rime I',
-  'Domain of Blessing: Elegaic Rime II',
+  'Domain of Blessing: Elegiac Rime II',
-  'Domain of Blessing: Elegaic Rime III',
+  'Domain of Blessing: Elegiac Rime III',
-  'Domain of Blessing: Elegaic Rime IV',
+  'Domain of Blessing: Elegiac Rime IV',
   'Domain of Blessing: Fires of Purification I', 'Domain of Blessing: Fires of Purification II', 'Domain of Blessing: Fires of Purification III',